 What is Structural Subordination?
-HoldCo / OpCo Dynamics
+HoldCo / OpCo StructuresUpdated:

-Probably the trickiest kind of restructuring questions surround structural subordination and HoldCo / OpCo dynamics.
-These were a bit more popular a few years ago – like when I did my summer analyst interviews – but seem to be much less popular now.
+Probably the trickiest kind of restructuring questions surround structural subordination and the dynamics of HoldCo / OpCo structures.
+These were a bit more popular to ask in restructuring interviews a few years ago – like when I did my summer analyst interviews – but seem to be much less popular now.

 Before we begin, I should mention that issues of structural subordination, upstream guarantees, and HoldCo / OpCo dynamics are quite complicated in practice.